 — Peter Smith (@OneMorePeter) January 31, 2017

-For the records, Segwit is a soft fork Bitcoin protocol upgrade activated in 2017 to increase the network’s block capacity and fix all forms of malleability.
-Since it’s activation, Segwit transactions have stalled in the range of 40-50% even though it could lower the cost of Bitcoin transactions.
+For the records, Segwit is a software fork Bitcoin protocol upgrade activated in 2017 to increase the network’s block capacity and fix all forms of malleability.
+Since its activation, Segwit transactions have stalled in the range of 40-50% even though it could lower the cost of Bitcoin transactions.

-However, the crypto community expressed dissatisfaction that Blockchain.com has not implemented Segwit until now and requested the reason for the holdup.
+However, the crypto community expressed dissatisfaction that Blockchain.com has not implemented Segwit until now and requested a reason for the holdup.

-One user asks, “Do you also support SegWit without the promised?
+One user asked, “Do you also support SegWit without the promise?
 As agreed between Core devs and Blockstream?”